-Self-evaluation of the Supervisory Board

-STRABAG strives to constantly improve its corporate governance system in the interests of the company and all stakeholders.
+Self-evaluation of the Supervisory Board STRABAG strives to constantly improve its corporate governance system in the interests of the company and all stakeholders.
 In the year under review, the Supervisory Board again performed a self-evaluation of its activity pursuant to C-Rule 36 of the Austrian Code of Corporate Governance.
-At its meeting on 21 December 2017, the Supervisory Board examined in detail the efficiency of its work, especially of its organisation and working methods, which were largely evaluated as positive as in the years before.
-This time, the board again seized the opportunity to make concrete proposals on how to raise efficiency.
-The Supervisory Board also considered the suggestion to set additional dates for possible meetings should these become necessary.
-Furthermore, the Management Board responded to a suggestion that was made and adapted its regular reports by adding key figures that had been requested and by intensifying the project-related reporting.
+At its meeting on 20 December 2018, the Supervisory Board examined in detail the efficiency of its work, especially of its organisation and working methods, which were largely evaluated as positive as in the years before.
+The evaluation corresponded in many areas with the one from the previous year, though some items were seen more critically and others more positively.
+The board again seized the opportunity to make concrete proposals on how to raise efficiency.
+The questions posed were examined even more intensely than the year before.
+To ensure the continued monitoring of the previous proposals to improve the efficiency of the Supervisory Board, the Supervisory Board decided to discuss these in a compiled format at one of its meetings in 2019.